 At Sunnybrow Primary School, we recognise that our greatest resource are our trained professionals.
 Our teaching assistants are Mrs Featherstone, Mrs Kitching, Mrs Austin and Mrs Leddy.
 The work of our teaching assistants plays an important role in supporting and accelerating the progress of all children, especially our SEND children.

 Staff have particular expertise in working with children with: behaviour, emotional and social difficulties; speech, language and communication difficulties; children with complex needs.
 We attend regular training to ensure we are kept up-to-date with policies, practicse and changes.
+We can also offer Nurture Groups, Relaxed Kids therapy, Lego Therapy and Connecting with Children therapy.

 We have a written Special Educational Needs Policy which you can view or download in the school policies section of our website.